 We arrived there, right in front of the Municipal Market “Réve D’or”, as the place was called.
 We were welcomed by a lady with a French accent, very friendly.
 Right at the reception, we were delighted!
 The decoration was allusive to Santiago, which meant that it was already used to be frequented by pilgrims, as the lady confirmed – the best facilities – we paid 20 euros.

 Day 2 – October 22 – Póvoa de Varzim – Chafé – Eight o’clock in the morning.
 Time to wind up the “vitorinos”.
 We walked down the street to the beach and had breakfast.
 Another wonderful day.
-It’s amazing the miles of walkway we walked alone – I would never have imagined: golf courses, protected areas for nesting and bird watching, something wonderful .
+It’s amazing the miles of walkway we walked alone – I would never have imagined: golf courses, protected areas for nesting and bird watching, something wonderful.
 So far, we were radiantly happy that we chose to walk along the coast.
 We had lunch right at the entrance of the bridge over the Fão River.
 After lunch, we rested for a while and were on our way.
 After crossing Esposende, we started to see indications for a hostel in Marinhas.

 Following the yellow arrows, we arrived at the hostel.
 We were amazed, a new building, and then when we entered: Wow.
 We were welcomed by a Red Cross volunteer.
-The hostel smelt like new, super clean, the windows letting in the wonderful sunshine.
+The hostel smelt new, was super clean, and the windows let in the wonderful sunshine.
 The lady kindly washed my feet (she couldn’t do anything for the blisters), and since it was still very early, we decided to go on our way (to our great regret, because the hostel was inviting for a nap).
 We ended the day in Chafé.
 We stayed in a local accommodation called “Casa do Campo do Forno”, 20€, super spectacular.

 We arrived at the lady’s house and Nuno was already there.
 He introduced us and we stayed there for the night, 10 euros, a super spectacular villa.
-But who left us speechless was the lady, I thought there were no more people like that.
+But what left us speechless was the lady, I thought there were no more people like that.

 Day 4 – 24th October – Carreço – Caminha Today we left half an hour earlier.
 It just happened.
 It was when we woke up.
 The lady had put a pot of coffee at the door, so that when we left, we could warm our stomachs.
 My friend Pedro and I were happy, things (apart from my blisters) were going so well.
-The people were so nice, the sun was still shining, what more could we ask for?
-We didn’t, but we were treated to a beautiful, wonderfully relaxing stage.
+The people were so nice, the sun was still shining.
+What more could we ask for?
+We didn’t ask, but we were treated to a beautiful, wonderfully relaxing stage.
 We had lunch in Vila Praia de Âncora, but after a beautiful morning, for the first time since our departure, the rain showed up.
 We put on our kispos, we had no raincoats, and marched off.

 We got soaked.
 It is not easy to walk by the sea under the rain, but we managed to walk to Caminha.
 We tried to find the hostel, but it was hopeless.
 Close to the Caminha exit, we found a local accommodation.
 It was a basement and we paid 20 Euros, but we were so wet that we could even stay under a bridge.
 We took a nice bath that made us forget the rain.
 We went looking for something to eat and found a little cafe nearby.
 We put something small in our stomachs and went to rest, tired but happy.